-4.3 Numerical example for shallow waters
+4.2 Numerical example for shallow waters

-To analyze shallow water problems the following approach was adopted: a half sphere with water surface at top was used.
-The plane that represents the bottom of the sea was created at 50m and the half sphere and bottom plane were combined to create the shallow water fluid domain.
+To analyse shallow water problems the following approach was adopted: a half sphere with water surface at top was used.
+The plane that represents the bottom of the sea was created at 20m and the half sphere and bottom plane were combined to create the shallow water fluid domain.
 A full convergence study should provide the proper radius of the half sphere to use to insure the smallest possible model can be used to reduce computation time/memory usage or to increase maximum upper frequency.
-In this study, only two different radii are compared: 200m and 600m.
 The benefit of this method is that one can add impedances to the bottom of the sea to represent the different materials composing the sea bed.
 One can also match the sea bed topology since the model does not use an infinite flat plane but a real BEM surface.
-Full convergence analysis and various topology/material for the sea bed will be presented in future publication.
-Figure 10 illustrates the modeling concept.
+Figure 10 illustrates the modelling concept and typical results.